seth blumsack

 • skiing

-• beer (particularly after partaking in the above. or after breaking my bones into multiple pieces while partaking in the above.)
+• beer (particularly after partaking in any of the above. or after breaking my bones into multiple pieces while partaking in the above.)

 • vermont